 What You Need to Know to P.R.E.P.A.R.E. for a Trade

 If you want to get good at it, you’ll have to practice.
 There’s no ‘easy’ button.

 P Is for Pattern and Price

 Too many newbies buy anything that’s spiking.
-Don’t even get me started on short sellers.
+Don’t get me started on short sellers.
 They want to short anything that’s up.
 It’s crazy.

-You should look for a clear pattern.
+Always look for a clear pattern.
 At first, you’ll have to test and tweak.
 That’s trading.

 R Is for Risk/Reward

 I don’t like to trade something unless there’s potential for a decent gain.
-I’m not looking to risk five cents a share for a possible 10-cent gain.
-That 1:2 risk/reward isn’t enough.
+I’m not looking to risk 5 cents a share for a possible 10-cent gain.
+That 1:2 risk/reward isn’t enough for me.
 I’m looking for 1:3 or 1:4.
 (Or better.)

 E Is for Ease of Entry and Exit

 You don’t want to get stuck in an illiquid stock.
 I learned my lesson the hard way on the biggest loss of my career.
-Also, with fast-moving or choppy stocks, you might have to account for slippage.
+(Read about that when you grab your no-cost copy of my autobiography here.)

 P Is for Past Performance and History of Spiking